 You should have a specific goal to know how much work you need to get done each month to reach it.
-Your goals should be ambitious yet realistic.
+Your goals should be ambitious, yet realistic.

-You should also keep in mind that at the beginning, you will likely have to tighten your belt for a while and work over a few months to reach your desired income level.
+You should also keep in mind that at the beginning, you will probably have to tighten your belt for a while and work over a few months to reach your desired income level.
 It may take you 6 months or more to reach your desired income level.

 That’s why it’s a good idea to treat freelance editing as a side hustle at first.
 And once you get your first paying clients, you can make the leap to full-time.

 Let’s say that you want to earn $3000 per month (humble, but a good start).
 To keep your eyes on the prize, you need to calculate exactly how many editing jobs you need to do to reach that level.
 You should also know how much time on average do you spend per editing job (always track time!)

 What you want to end up with is your hourly rate.
 Let’s say that it’s $25 per hour.
 So if you want to reach $3000, you would need to work on average 120 hours a month.

 You can’t hit a target you can’t see, so do your best to know your numbers.
 The main factors that will affect your income level are time spent at work, types of clients you’re dealing with, and of course, your editing rate, which comes next.